Recent Blog Articles

 Red, brown, green: Urine colors and what they might mean

 Departures from the familiar yellow are often harmless but should be discussed with a doctor.

-Most of the time, urine is a pale yellow color because it contains urochrome, one of the substances produced when hemoglobin gets broken down.
+Most of the time, urine is a pale-yellow color because it contains urochrome, one of the substances produced when hemoglobin gets broken down.
 Hemoglobin is the protein in red blood cells that sticks to oxygen so it can be ferried around the body.

 Occasionally, though, urine turns a very different color.
 Men may notice the change as their urine enters the toilet bowl or urinal.
 Women may be more likely to observe it after wiping.
 Seeing red or orange instead of the usual yellow can be alarming, especially if there are also symptoms like a burning sensation or pain with urination.
 The alarm may be justified: an abnormal urine color can be an early sign of a serious medical condition.
 To be on the safe side, it should be discussed with a doctor or another clinician.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
+Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.